Filmmaking in South Korea

 Majors: Filmmaking, Communications, Minor Prerequisites, and Undeclared/Undecided

 Program Description: This unique study abroad experience immerses Clayton State University students in the history, culture, and filmmaking of South Korea.

-Students will study the art and history of South Korean filmmaking, and will work side by side with South Korean filmmakers and students on media projects during this intensive course.
+Update as of 10/26/22: Students will study the art and history of South Korean filmmaking, and will work on individual and group media projects during this intensive course.
 While surrounded by the majestic natural beauty of South Korea, students will learn the basics of producing, shooting, and editing documentary films.
-The majority of the course will take place at the University of Daejeon, South Korea and the surrounding region with visits to additional cultural and historical sites in Seoul.
-This is an amazing opportunity to share a cross cultural learning experience with students from South Korea while learning to make documentary films.
+Students will visit Seoul, Jeonju, Busan and selected cultural and historical sites in Seoul.
+This is an amazing opportunity to share a cross cultural experience while learning to make documentary films.

 This program departs on the evening of May 9, 2022.